hemant-singh1811/HEMANT-SINGH1811/README.md

 <br>

+- 📚 I'm currently a IT udergrad student.
 - 👀 I’m currently working on Backend based Web Applications.
-- 🌱 I’m currently exploring Web3.
-- ⚡ Currently learning Solidity.
+- ⚡ Currently learning DS & ALGO & exploring Blockchain.
-- 🔥 I’m looking to collaborate on technical work sites and on ideas that count.
+- 🔥 I'm a Software Developer
 - 💬 Ask me about something I know
+-  I publish all my projects on github so you can directly see them.
 - 📫 How to reach me **hemantsingh1852@gmail.com**

 <h3 align="left">Languages and Tools:</h3>